zloirock/core-js/packages/core-js-compat/README.md

   targets,                    // object with targets for each module } = compat({
   targets: '> 1%',            // browserslist query or object of minimum environment versions to support, see below
-  modules: [                  // optional list / filter of modules - regex, sting or an array of them:
+  modules: [                  // optional list / filter of modules - regex, string or an array of them:
     'core-js/actual',         // - an entry point
     'esnext.array.unique-by', // - a module name (or just a start of a module name) /^web\./,                 // - regex that a module name must satisfy